Palladium (classical antiquity): Theft

 During the Trojan War, the importance of the Palladium to Troy was said to have been revealed to the Greeks by Helenus, the prophetic son of Priam.
 After Paris' death, Helenus left the city but was captured by Odysseus.
 The Greeks somehow managed to persuade the warrior seer to reveal the weakness of Troy: the city would not fall while the Palladium remained within its walls.
 The perilous task of stealing this sacred statue again fell upon the shoulders of Odysseus and Diomedes.
 The two stole into the citadel in Troy by a secret passage and carried it off, leaving the desecrated city open to the deceit of the Trojan Horse.

 Odysseus and Diomedes steal the Palladium from Troy.
 (Apulian red-figure oinochoe of c.
 360–350 BC from Reggio di Calabria.)

 Odysseus, according to the epitome of the Little Iliad (one of the books of the Epic Cycle) preserved in Proclus's Chrestomathia, went by night to Troy disguised as a beggar.
 There he was recognized by Helen, who told him where to find the Palladium.
 After some stealthy killing, he went back to the ships.
 He and Diomedes then re-entered the city and stole the sacred statue.
 Diomedes is sometimes depicted as the one carrying the Palladium to the ships.
 There are several statues and many ancient drawings of him with the Palladium.

-According to the Narratives of the Augustan period mythographer Conon as summarised by Photius, while the two heroes were on their way to the ships, Odysseus plotted to kill Diomedes and claim the Palladium (or perhaps the credit for gaining it) for himself.
-He raised his sword to stab Diomedes in the back.
+According to the Narratives of the Augustan period mythographer Conon, while the two heroes were on their way to the ships, Odysseus plotted to kill Diomedes and claim the Palladium (or perhaps the credit for gaining it) for himself after the latter had refused to help him up the wall and taken the Palladium, and upon returning to Odysseus lied that he had not found the real one, which proved to be false when the statue moved.
+Presumably angered at the betrayal, Odysseus raised his sword to stab Diomedes in the back.
 Diomedes was alerted to the danger by glimpsing the gleam of the sword in the moonlight.
 He disarmed Odysseus, tied his hands, and drove him along in front, beating his back with the flat of his sword.
 From this action was said to have arisen the Greek proverbial expression "Diomedes' necessity", applied to those who act under compulsion.
 Because Odysseus was essential for the destruction of Troy, Diomedes refrained from injuring him.
 Diomedes took the Palladium with him when he left Troy.
 According to some stories, he brought it to Italy; others say that it was stolen from him on the way.